skhidrapure/bikesharing/README.md

 ![](Resources/Story_2.png)

-These two visualizations show the length of time for each bike rental as well as the number of rentals.
-The upper graph shows the total for all Genders, showing that the vast majority of rentals are less than 30 minutes.
-The lower visualization breaks down rental times by Gender.
-This shows that males are a much larger portion of the bike rentals, but the rental times are fairly equivalent between all Genders.

-This visualization gives a clear understanding of how all of the mentioned factors are working together to create the story of daily useage.
+These two visualizations show the length of time for each Hour as well as the number of bikes.This visualization gives a clear understanding of how all of the mentioned factors are working together to create the story of daily useage.

 ![](Resources/Story_3.png)